 Having data software can help you resolve all these troubles with minimal investment.
 An advanced customer service helpdesk has programmed mechanisms that facilitate customer data privacy compliance and deliver customer solutions rapidly.

 By possessing powerful helpdesk privacy features such as single sign-on (SSO) that controls authentication processes, IP restriction that grants access to your customer database only to authorized IP addresses, and back-up policies that you create and customize, you significantly increase the safety of your company’s operations.
-Even the restricted ticket usage feature that controls who create and handles certain customer tickets can help you win the customer data privacy battle.
+Even the restricted ticket usage feature that controls who creates and handles certain customer tickets can help you win the customer data privacy battle.

 In short, choosing the right helpdesk software reduces the possibility of human error and the chance of being slapped with hefty data privacy fines!